 One such restriction follows Illinois’ lawsuit against the social media platform TikTok on Oct.
 8. Illinois is the 13th state, in addition to the District of Columbia, to join a wave of suits that began in 2022, accusing TikTok of harming teenagers’ mental health.
 The Illinois lawsuit specifically accuses TikTok of exploiting psychological vulnerabilities in children and teens, violating consumer protection laws, and seeks both monetary penalties and injunctive relief.

-These lawsuits against TikTok follow research examining the effects of social media, including a study by Yale Medicine conducted with teens ages 12 to 15.
+These lawsuits against TikTok follow research examining the effects of social media, including a study mentioned in Yale Medicine with teens ages 12 to 15.
 Researchers concluded that “those who used social media over three hours each day faced twice the risk of having negative mental health outcomes, including depression and anxiety symptoms.”

 TikTok responded to the lawsuit by disputing the claims and outlining safeguards it has implemented for minors, including screen time limits, enhanced privacy controls for users under 16, and a “family pairing” feature that allows parents to monitor usage and set additional controls.